slimsuite/GenomeR/README.md

 ### Running Genomer

-To run Genomer, simply run the following colmmand in an R session (replace <GENOMER_DIR> with your own directory of Genomer):
+To run Genomer, simply run the following command in an R session (replace <GENOMER_DIR> with your own directory of Genomer):

 ```
 shiny::runApp('<GENOMER_DIR>')